Heinemox, 400 mg 5 pcs

 Dehydration (caused by diarrhea or decreased fluid intake)

-Renal failure (due to dehydration, which may result in renal damage, especially in older patients with pre-existing renal impairment)/p>
+Renal failure (due to dehydration, which can lead to kidney damage, especially in older patients with pre-existing renal impairment)

 General malaise